 I also did my research on the Walsh approach.

 Nevertheless, I stayed persistent on a low dose of methylfolate as prescribed.
-Supplementing on and off at times and trying other methylating agents as well.
+Supplementing on and off at times and trying other methylating agents as co-factors as well.

 Methyl folate is a large methyl donor and is able to cross the blood-brain barrier for those who are positive for the MTHFR gene.
 This sounds great and it really helps – at first.